Last updated on March 6th, 2021 at 01:27 pm

 Factual Reporting: HIGH

 Founded in 1979, Adweek is a weekly American advertising trade publication that covers the marketing and advertising industry.
-They also operates various blogs focusing on the advertising and mass media industry.
+They also operate various blogs focusing on the advertising and mass media industry.
 According to their about page “Adweek is the leading source of news and insight serving the brand marketing ecosystem.”
 The current executive editor is James Cooper.

 Funded by / Ownership